miguelraz/miguelraz.github.io/blog/fromjuliatonavierstokes.md

-@def title = "🚧WIP🚧: From Julia to Navier Stokes in 12 steps"
+@def title = "🚧 WIP 🚧 From Julia to Navier Stokes in 12 steps"

 https://github.com/barbagroup/CFDPython